toptechbro/alx-low_level_programming/0x00-hello_world/README.md

-Welcome to the alx low level programming directory
+This is the c hello world directory